 International code to call Oman from abroad: +968.
 The mobile network is widespread throughout the country and works with GSM 900 and 3G / 4G data connection.
 You will find wifi internet connection in almost all hotels, except for tented camps and hotels located in remote areas.

 The best time to visit Oman is between October and April, during Omani winter, with average daytime temperatures around 25-35° Celsius, blue skies, dry and sunny weather.
 Between December and February the nights in the desert and on the mountains could be cold and the temperatures could drop below 5° Celsius.
 We suggest you to check temperatures on real time via web before departure.

 We recommend practical and comfortable clothes, with linen and cotton garments.
 In order to respect local people we advise not to wear shorts, miniskirts, tops and low-cut dresses, particularly when visiting towns and villages.
 Polo and T-shirts, trousers and skirts below the knee are more indicated.
 Inside Grand Mosque in Muscat it is compulsory to wear long trousers or long skirts, for both men and women; ladies must also wear long sleeves to the wrists and cover their head with a non-transparent scarf.
 It is useful to bring: a sweatshirt and a windbreaker for cooler nights in the desert and on the mountains, a microfiber beach towel and a swim suit to swim in the wadis.
 You should wear comfortable sandals, suitable to walk outdoor.

-Since 2017 Desert Camels Adventure Tours has been winning TripAdvisor Certificate of Excellence every year.
+Since 2017 Desert Camels Adventure Tours has been winning Travellers’ Choice by Tripadvisor every year.
 The prize rewards hotels, restaurants and tour operators around the world that offer high quality service and receive excellent reviews from the customers.